rockettheme/docs/Docs/joomla/templates/leviathan/demo_module_6.md

 ---
-title: Hexeris: Recreating the Demo - Demo Replica
+title: Leviathan: Recreating the Demo - FP Footer A
-description: Your Guide to Recreating Elements of the Hexeris Theme for Joomla
+description: Your Guide to Recreating Elements of the Leviathan Theme for Joomla
-breadcrumb: /joomla:Joomla/!templates:Templates/hexeris:Hexeris
+breadcrumb: /joomla:Joomla/!templates:Templates/leviathan:Leviathan

 ---

-Demo Replica
+FP Footer A
 -----
 ![][demo]
 This area of the front page is a **mod_custom** module.
 You'll find the settings used in our demo below.